Bonus material: Sales pipeline velocity calculator + B2B sales funnel template

 - Average deal value

-Sales funnel velocity shows the healthiness of sales funnel, helps to set up objective revenue quota for sales, and predicts future revenue.
+Sales funnel velocity shows the healthiness of the sales funnel, helps to set up objective revenue quota for sales and predicts future revenue.

 I’ll cover sales funnel velocity and every metric in the details later in this guide.

 The first sales funnel stage is prospecting.
 As I mentioned earlier, leads appear at this stage once they are sales-qualified.